 | LIFE AT WSU | Student Services | Multicultural Affairs | Upward Bound

-The Upward Bound Program at Worcester State University (WSU) is designed to encourage eligible Worcester Public High School students to persist in high school through graduation and to pursue post-secondary education after the successful completion of high school.
-We primarily recruit 9th and 10th grade students from the Worcester Public High Schools who demonstrate the motivation and desire to succeed, are interested in going to college, and are first-generation, low income, and/or ALANA students.
+The Upward Bound (UB) Program at Worcester State University is designed to encourage eligible Worcester Public High School students to pursue post-secondary education after successfully completing high school work with a diploma or high school equivalency testing.
+We primarily recruit 9th and 10th grade students from the Worcester Public High Schools who demonstrate the motivation and desire to succeed, are interested in going to college, and are first-generation, low income, or are Asian, Latino, African or Native American (ALANA) students.

-Our program consists of two components – summer residential and academic year.
-Our services are free and include: college visits, college admission information sessions, financial aid assistance, career counseling, academic skill development, academic assistance, cultural enrichment activities, and self-awareness workshops.
+Our program consists of two components – summer residential academy and academic year workshops.
+Our services are free and include college visits, college admission information sessions, financial aid assistance, career counseling, academic skill development, academic assistance, cultural enrichment activities, and self-awareness workshops.

-Summer participants attend academic enrichment courses in English, Science, Math, Problem Solving, Self-Awareness, and a Language or Arts courses for five weeks.
-In addition to courses, students have the opportunity to expand their college awareness by visiting a variety of colleges and universities throughout New England.
+Summer participants attend academic enrichment courses in Writing, Science, Math, Problem Solving, Self-Awareness, and a Language or Arts courses for five weeks.
+Students have the opportunity to expand their college awareness by visiting a variety of colleges and universities throughout New England.

-Students participate in workshops designed to build and improve their academic skills.
+During the academic year, students participate in workshops designed to improve and further build upon their academic skills and competencies.
 They participate in exercises designed to increase skills in problem solving, critical thinking, self-awareness, time management, interpersonal/intrapersonal communication skills, group dynamics, and much more.
-The workshops take place on Saturday’s from 9:30 AM – 12:30 PM.
+Workshops take place on Saturdays from 9:30 a.m. – 12:30 p.m.
 There are a total of 22 Saturday workshops throughout the academic year.